Senate to vote next week on protecting abortion rights

 “Next week’s vote will be one of the most important we ever take,” Schumer said Thursday.
 “Because it deals with one of the most personal and difficult decisions a woman ever has to make in her life.”

-He insisted that bringing The Pregnant Workers Fairness Act to the Senate floor, after a similar measure failed in February, is “not an abstract exercise.”
+He insisted that bringing a bill to the Senate floor, after a similar measure failed in February, is “not an abstract exercise.”
 The House passed legislation protecting abortion rights in September.

 The Democratic leader is hoping to put every single member of his conference, as well as Republicans, on record on abortion rights as both parties deal with the political fallout from the leaked draft opinion that would overturn the 1973 ruling that legalized abortion nationwide.
 A final ruling, in a case from Mississippi, is expected this summer.